traefik/traefik/docs/content/migration/v1-to-v2.md

 ## Tracing

-Traefik v2 remains the OpenTracing support.
+Traefik v2 retains OpenTracing support.
 The `backend` root option from the v1 is gone, you just have to set your [tracing configuration](../observability/tracing/overview.md).

 !!! example "Simple Jaeger tracing configuration"